Video game localization: Production models

-Officially produced localization generally fit into one of two categories.
-"Post-gold" or "Sim-ship".
+Officially produced localization generally fit into one of two categories: "Post-gold" or "Sim-ship".
 Post-gold means that the game has been released and completed.
 This usually means there is a gap of time between the release of a localized version and original.
-The post-gold model allows the producers of a localization to access and play the fully completed game.
-Also, post-gold generally allows more time to work on and complete a thorough translation.
-Leading to fewer issues.
-This model is used commonly by Japanese AAA producers.
-But now, these companies are moving towards the sim-ship style.
+The post-gold model allows the producers of a localization to access and play the fully completed game, generally allowing more time to work on and complete a thorough translation.
+This model was commonly used by Japanese AAA producers, but these companies are now moving towards the sim-ship style.

 The other main model is "Sim-ship".
 This is when a localization is produced before the original game has been released.
 This method is more viable as games are prone to be pirated at release so there is a profit incentive to releasing this way.
 Though being crucial to maintain a good release window and leave games less prone to piracy, Sim-ship has its drawbacks.
 When localizing with this model, a completed game is unlikely to be ready.
-This results in a few risks for the continuity of the game.
-Since a lot of the crucial context and information needed may be missing.
+This results in a few risks for the continuity of the game, since a lot of the crucial context and information needed may be missing.
 Most western games follow this model.

-There are two means to go about making a localization that follow one of each of these models.
-Either outsourced or in house.
+There are two means to go about making a localization that follow one of each of these models: outsourced or in-house.
 Most game companies in North America and Europe rely on outsourcing as a means of localization.
 This model is also popular in emerging video game markets such as Chile, Russia, and China.
 When outsourced, a company that specializes in producing localization is hired to undertake the process.
-An issue that arises with an outsourced localization is that the company lacks knowledge of the game, opposed to in house developers.
-A localization that arises from the lack of knowledge about the game is commonly known as a "blind localization."
+An issue that arises with an outsourced localization is that the company lacks knowledge of the game, as opposed to in-house developers.
+A localization that arises from the lack of knowledge about the game is commonly known as a "blind localization".

 If a localization is outsourced, the developers will usually provide the outsourced company with a localization kit.
 A localization kit may contain elements such as general information about the project (including deadlines, contact information, software details), resources about the game itself (a walk-through, plot or character descriptions, cheat codes), reference materials (glossaries of terms used in the game world or used for the specific hardware), software (such as computer-aided translation tools), code, and the assets to be translated.